Stenosing Tenosynovitis: Trigger finger treatment without surgery

 Percutaneous Release of the Trigger Finger

 A recommended surgery for trigger finger is the Percutaneous Release.
 Many surgeons do not like this surgery as they prefer an open surgery.
-In the Percutaneous Release procedure a needle is used to go into the A1 pulley and shave down the tendon.
-In the open surgery an incision is made to open up the hand so the surgeon can explore if there are more problems present.
+In the Percutaneous Release procedure, a needle is used to go into the A1 pulley and shave down the tendon.
+In open surgery, an incision is made to open up the hand so the surgeon can explore if there are more problems present.
 Like ligament damage.

 - In this study, patients with trigger fingers who underwent percutaneous release operations were evaluated for short and long-term outcomes.